makrai/notes/dowty82-gramm-rel-in-montague.md

 ## 4.1 Relation-Reducing Rules 13

-* e.g. eat or hunt or cook: the object may not be relevant to the addressee, or the speaker may not know or care what the second individual is
+* eg eat or hunt or cook: the object may not be relevant to the addressee, or the speaker may not know or care what the second individual is
 * two ways one can turn a relation into a set of individuals:
   * extract the set of individuals that are first members of all the pairs in